gnsantos/perl/README.md

 perl
 ====

-Repository for Perl code and hacks
+Repository for Perl code, hacks and little experiments.